National Heritage Awards

 All projects must also clearly promote at least one aspect of natural, cultural or built heritage, and have a clear educational value by helping people to engage with and find out more about heritage.

 A judging panel, convened by the Heritage Council, will consider submitted heritage projects for awards under the categories listed above.
 Awards will be announced in October 2021.

 If you have any questions about the National Heritage Week Awards, please contact firstname.lastname@example.org.

 Nominate your Heritage Hero

-The public are invited to nominate who they feel deserves the award by completing the Heritage Hero nomination form.
-Nominations close at 12 noon on Friday, 18th September.
+The public is invited to nominate who they feel deserves the award by completing the Heritage Hero nomination form.
+Nominations close at 12 noon on Monday, 20th September.